 Some people like to use thin floral wire, which makes a stiffer garland.
-That might be nice if you’re wrapping it around a a light pole, or stairway banister, because it will hold its shape somewhat.
-But if we’re talking about popcorn garland for Christmas tree, I don’t care for it.
+That might be nice if you’re wrapping it around a light pole or stairway banister because it will hold its shape somewhat.
+But if we’re talking about popcorn garland for Christmas trees, I don’t care for it.

 If you do use wire, you won’t need a needle, but using floss will necessitate something sharp to poke through your popcorn and cranberries.

 Use a regular sewing needle, making sure the eye is large enough to get your dental floss through.

 This is an optional tool you might appreciate.